sballin/TouchTracker/README.md

 Look in different snake paths of just `r`s and `l`s.
 Probably better than going through all words of the same length.

+Maybe don't get rid of it, actually, but instead use x as a marker to generate different permutations.
+Wouldn't have to do as many key requests from dict if there were no x, but lists would be bigger... probably no improvement.

 ---

 ### 🔴 Brain